Penaud-Polge/Fully-Trainable-Gaussian-Derivative-Layer/README.md

  * use_bias     - boolean         - whether a bias should be used or not.

-A little precision about the attribut self.deployed and the functions deploy and to_train:
+A little precision about the attribute "deployed" and the functions "deploy" and "to_train":

-Using deploy once your layer is trained allows to freeze the Gaussian kernels.
+Using "deploy" once your layer is trained allows to freeze the Gaussian kernels.
 Otherwise the layer will compute the Gaussian kernels every time you will use it, which is useless if the layer has already been trained.

-Nevertheless, is you deployed your layers and afterwards you want to train them a little bit more, you can use the function to_train which will set back the attribut deployed to False.
+Nevertheless, if you deployed your layers and afterwards you want to train them a little bit more, you can use the function to_train which will set back the attribute "deployed" to False.